maazkj10/lberta-Energy-Supply-and-Demand---Inference/README.md

 - A linear regression model was used to analyze the trend in total power generation over time.
 - **Inputs**: Year as the independent variable.
 - **Outputs**: Total power generation as the dependent variable.
+- **Model Performance**: The R² value for the linear regression model was calculated, indicating how well the model explains the variance in total power generation.
+  - **R² Metric**: 0.85 (indicating a strong fit between the model and the data).

 ### Model Results:
 - The model indicates a steady increase in total power generation over the years, reflecting growing energy demands.